Brian D. Whelan

 Brian has a bachelor’s degree in history from U.C.
 Berkeley (with honors, 2005) and a law degree (J.D.) from Rutgers University (2008), where he served as an editor on the Journal of Law and Religion.

-Brian is a member of the Labor & Employment Section of the California Bar and was recently selected by the Board of Governors to serve on the California State Bar’s Committee for Administration of Justice.
-Brian’s other interests and hobbies include being a pilot in training, wine-making, travel (41 states, 55 countries, 5 continents and counting), home improvement projects, basketball, and foreign languages.
+Brian is a member of the Labor & Employment Section of the California Bar and was selected by the Board of Governors to serve on the California State Bar’s Committee for Administration of Justice.
+By Fresno City Council appointment, Brian serves on the City of Fresno Capital Projects Oversight Board.
+On the Storyland and Playland Board, Brian has worked to protect and preserve the parks for the next generation, and has played an important role as a board member on the San Joaquin River Association Board to bring awareness to local residents and farmers impacted by laws affecting the San Joaquin River.
+Brian’s other interests include being a pilot in training, wine-making, travel (42 states, 55 countries, 5 continents and counting), basketball, and foreign languages.
 Brian is fluent in Spanish and proficient in Italian.
-Recently Brian co-tried a race harassment jury trial which resulted in a $5.2 million jury verdict against a large national retailer in favor of our client.
+In 2012, Brian was the party nominee for the United States Congress in the 2012 election for the 16th Congressional District (Fresno, Madera, and Merced Counties).